Managing Pain after Surgery

 What pain killers will I be given?

 You’ll usually have a Fentanyl infusion for at least the first two days after the operation.
 This means the medicine will be given to you through a drip – a small plastic tube in a vein (a patient-controlled infusion, PCA).
-You can find more details about these in the other sections.
 You’ll also likely be given a Ketamine infusion during this time, which works together with the Fentanyl to control your pain.

 The Ketamine and PCA infusions are usually stopped after two days.
-After that, you’ll likely switch to a slow-release Morphine that lasts 12 hours, along with extra Morphine tablets or syrup for any breakthrough pain (pain that happens in between doses).
+After that, you’ll likely switch to a slow-release Morphine that lasts 12 hours, along with extra Morphine tablets or syrup for any breakthrough pain.
 You’ll usually take the slow-release Morphine for two days, along with regular Paracetamol and Ibuprofen.
 You’ll also go home with some Morphine tablets or syrup to help manage the pain.

 What is Patient controlled analgesia (PCA)?